Who we are

 Please note that we do not store any credit/debit card details in our database.

 We may use external data agencies to ensure that our contact details for you are up to date, allowing us to continue to communicate with you in accordance with your existing preferences.
-If you do not wish the Foundation to do so, please contact The Data Protection Officer, The Prince of Wales's Charitable Foundation, Clarence House, St James's, London SW1A 1BA.
+If you do not wish the Foundation to do so, please contact The Executive Director, The Prince of Wales's Charitable Foundation, Clarence House, St James's, London, SW1A 1BA.

 How the Foundation uses the data

-- Providing you with information about the work and activities of the Foundation and the Charities.
+- Providing you with information about the work and activities of the Foundation, its subsidiaries and the Charities.
 This might include sending you publications, e-newsletters, invitations to events and details of volunteering opportunities.

 - Conducting donor research to gain a better understanding of our supporters, inform our fundraising strategy and target our communications more effectively and appropriately.